-If creating your website design, you didn’t take into account the comfort of your potential customers, the effect will be almost similar with the only difference – the consequences will be worse.
+If creating your website design, you didn’t take into account the comfort of your potential customers.
+The effect will be almost similar with the only difference – the consequences will be worse.
 Visitors won’t waste time struggling with obstacles.
-They will just close the page and buy from a competitor.
+Instead, they will just close the page and buy from a competitor.
 As a result, you’ll lose money, and the conversion rate will slightly decrease.

 That’s the right approach to structuring content.
 The website should be informative without making users feel in a difficult labyrinth.
-Complex navigation reduces your CRO less effectiveness.
+Complex navigation reduces your CRO less effective.

 Conversion rate optimization isn’t only about increasing the number of buyers.
 It’s the final result.
-Before achieving it, the specialists of a CRO agency will have to work on usability, design, content, and improve every element of the website.
-All these efforts have a cumulative effect and, as a result, in addition to the increased income, you improve your search ranking and grow traffic.
+Before achieving it, the specialists of a CRO agency will have to work on usability, design, content and improve every element of the website.
+All these efforts have a cumulative effect and, as a result.
 The effect is long-lasting and doesn’t appear instantly.

 If you think that CRO is useless, you are deeply mistaken.
 The practice shows that advertising can endlessly swallow your budget.
 Traffic growth isn’t the same as the growth of conversion rate.